OpenDendro/dplPy/README.md

 Under the hood, dplPy uses `numpy`, `pandas`, `matplotlib`, `statsmodels`, `scipy`, and `csaps`.

 :warning: dplPy has been successfully tested thus far on Ubuntu 20, Ubuntu 22, macOS (Intel and M2).
 Other operating systems may experience unexpected errors or conflicts.
 Please let the developers know.

+## Current Version and Changelog

+dplPy is currently at version `v0.1.1` - Changes and new functions are currently merged into the `0.1.x` branch.

 ## Installation